iMezaGit/blind-SQL-injection-script/README.md

 # blind-SQL-injection-script
 This Python3 script automates SQL injections to web application parameters vulnerable to Boolean-based Blind SQL Injections.

 This script does not generate the SQL injection, and do not detect the condition tested.
-It's purpose is to automate the brute force of each character contained in your query, in order to leak to entire string.
+Its purpose is to automate the brute force of each character contained in your query, in order to leak to entire string.

 > [!IMPORTANT]
 > This tool was made for educational purposes, and should not be used on a real target without consent.

 ---
 ## Set-up
-In order to use this script, the library `pwntools` (an exploit development toolkit for python) and python's HTTP requests library, are needed.
+In order to use this script, the library `pwntools` (an exploit development toolkit for python) and python's HTTP requests library are needed.
 To install both, you can copy the following commands:

 ```
 python3 -m pip install --upgrade pwntools